tholmes59/tholmes59.github.io/_posts/2019-01-31-so_why_software_development.markdown

 While I had learned a ton at this point I felt like I was only scratching the surface and decided I needed a more formal, structured way to learn all of this.
 I contemplated getting a CS degree, but going back to school for a second bachelors degree seemed unrealistic.
 I had heard about coding schools as an option but found there were many, many, many of them displaying mixed results.
 After a lot of fact-finding and analysis I found the Flatiron School through the company I worked for.
 This company had hired Flatiron graduates who, after speaking with them, all gave positive reviews.
 After doing thorough investigation on the program I was most attracted to Flatiron’s philosophy of not just teaching their students one or two programming languages in a few months, but to teach them how to think like a programmer and to be able to “learn how to learn” a new language no matter which one it is.
 From there I completed Flatiron’s Coding Prep course and decided this is the one!

-So hear I am!
-Taking the first step of many.
+So hear I am...taking the first step of many!
 And with that, I’m really excited to see where this takes me!

 Happy coding!